-The Commission will enter into a Continuing Disclosure Undertaking for the benefit of the Registered Owners from time to time of the 2014B Bonds (the "Disclosure Undertaking") pursuant to Rule 15c2-12 promulgated by the SEC under the Securities Act of 1933, as amended (the "Rule").
+The Commission will enter into a Continuing Disclosure Undertaking for the benefit of the Registered Owners from time to time of the 2014 Bonds (the "Disclosure Undertaking") pursuant to Rule 15c2-12 promulgated by the United States Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Rule").

-Pursuant to the Disclosure Undertaking, the Commission will provide or cause to be provided to the Municipal Securities Rulemaking Board (the "MSRB"), via electronic transmissions pursuant to the MSRB's Electronic Municipal Market Access System ("EMMA"), accessible at http://emma.msrb.org, the following information and notices:
+Pursuant to the Disclosure Undertaking, the Commission will provide or cause to be provided to the Municipal Securities Rulemaking Board (the "MSRB"), which is currently the sole nationally recognized municipal securities information repository ("Repository") under the Rule, via electronic transmissions pursuant to the MSRB's Electronic Municipal Market Access System ("EMMA"), accessible at http://emma.msrb.org, the following information and notices:

-- (a) Within 180 days of the end of each fiscal year of the Commission commencing with the fiscal year ending May 31, 2015, annual financial information (collectively, the "Annual Financial Information"), consisting of: (i) financial and operating data of the type set forth in this Official Statement in Tables I, II and III contained in APPENDIX A, "THE PENNSYLVANIA TURNPIKE COMMISSION CERTAIN FINANCIAL INFORMATION"; (ii) the Commission's audited financial statements for such fiscal year; and (iii) a summary of any material legislative or regulatory developments affecting Act 44 or Act 89 since the Commission's most recent annual financial information filing.
-In the event that the Commission's audited financial statements are not available within 180 days of the close of the applicable fiscal year, the Annual Financial Information will contain unaudited financial statements and the audited financial statements will be provided for filing when available. - Notice of the occurrence of any of the following events with respect to the 2014B Bonds, within ten (10) business days after the occurrence of such event: (i) principal and interest payment delinquencies; (ii) non-payment related defaults, if material; (iii) unscheduled draws on debt service reserves reflecting financial difficulties; (iv) unscheduled draws on credit enhancements reflecting financial difficulties; (v) substitution of credit or liquidity providers, or their failure to perform; (vi) adverse tax opinions, the issuance by the IRS of proposed or final determinations of taxability, notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the 2014B Bonds or other material events affecting the tax status of the 2014B Bonds; (vii) modifications to rights of holders of the 2014B Bonds, if material: (viii) optional or unscheduled 2014B Bond calls, if material, and tender offers; (ix) defeasances; (x) release, substitution, or sale of property securing repayment of the 2014B Bonds, if material; (xi) rating changes; (xii) bankruptcy, insolvency, receivership or similar proceedings or events involving the Commission; (xiii) consummation of a merger, consolidation or acquisition involving the Commission or the sale of all or substantially all of the assets of the Commission, other than in the ordinary course of business, the entry of a definitive agreement to undertake such an action or the termination of a definitive agreement relating to such actions, other than pursuant to its terms, if material; and (xiv) appointment of a successor or additional trustee or the change of name of a trustee, if material.
+(a) Within 180 days of the end of each fiscal year of the Commission commencing with the fiscal year ending May 31, 2015, annual financial information (collectively, the "Annual Financial Information"), consisting of: (i) financial and operating data of the type set forth in this Official Statement in Tables I, II and III contained in APPENDIX A, "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION"; (ii) the Commission's audited financial statements for such fiscal year; and (iii) a summary of any material legislative or regulatory developments affecting Act 44 or Act 89 since the Commission's most recent annual financial information filing.
+In the event that the Commission's audited financial statements are not available within 180 days of the close of the applicable fiscal year, the Annual Financial Information will contain unaudited financial statements and the audited financial statements will be provided for filing when available.

+(b) Notice of the occurrence of any of the following events with respect to the 2014 Bonds, within ten (10) business days after the occurrence of such event: (i) principal and interest payment delinquencies; (ii) non-payment related defaults, if material; (iii) unscheduled draws on debt service reserves reflecting financial difficulties; (iv) unscheduled draws on credit enhancements reflecting financial difficulties; (v) substitution of credit or liquidity providers, or their failure to perform; (vi) adverse tax opinions, the issuance by the IRS of proposed or final determinations of taxability, notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the 2014 Bonds or other events affecting the tax status of the 2014 Bonds; (vii) modifications to rights of holders of the 2014 Bonds, if material; (viii) 2014 Bond calls, if material, and tender offers; (ix) defeasances; (x) release, substitution, or sale of property securing repayment of the 2014 Bonds, if material; (xi) rating changes; (xii) bankruptcy, insolvency, receivership or similar proceeding of the Commission; (xiii) consummation of a merger, consolidation or acquisition involving the Commission or the sale of all or substantially all of the assets of the Commission, other than in the ordinary course of business, the entry of a definitive agreement to undertake such an action or the termination of a definitive agreement relating to such actions, other than pursuant to its terms, if material; and (xiv) appointment of a successor or additional trustee or the change of name of a trustee, if material.

 The foregoing fourteen (14) events are quoted from the Rule.
-The SEC requires the listing of the events listed in clauses (i) through (xiv) above, although some of such events may not be applicable to the 2014B Bonds.
-For example, the events listed in clauses (iv) and (v) are not applicable to the 2014B Bonds because there is no credit or liquidity enhancement providing for the payment of the 2014B Bonds.
+The SEC requires the listing of the events listed in clauses (i) through (xiv) above, although some of such events may not be applicable to the 2014 Bonds.
+For example, the events listed in clauses (iv) and (v) are not applicable to the 2014 Bonds because there is no credit or liquidity enhancement providing for the payment of the 2014 Bonds.